 Some folks never pay into Medicare taxes.
 But don’t worry.
 If that’s you, you may be able to qualify for premium-free or discounted Part A through your spouse.
-If not, you can still have Part A if you pay the full standard monthly premium ($437 in 2019).1
+If not, you can still have Part A if you pay the full monthly premium ($458 in 2020).1

 Part A also has other costs, such as deductibles and coinsurance, that vary depending on the type of care you receive.

 Learn more about Part A premiums and deductibles.

 To be eligible for Medicare Part A, you must meet one of two requirements: